-O FND-135 - Security Authority for User Access Manager - administrator complete this form to assign a user who will be responsible for security management of all users within your entity in Texas Unified Nutrition Program System (TX-UNPS).
-Users use the web-based system to complete the program application.

-Details on the training that must be completed before an application is approved.
+- FND-101 Certification of Authority of External Users - Organization administrators must complete this form to gain access to the Texas Unified Nutrition Program System (TX-UNPS).
+Administrators use the web-based system to complete the program application. - O Details on the training that must be completed before an application is approved.